Image

 Attendees can join the meeting remotely via Zoom or at the District Headquarters, 50 Elm Street, Dedham.

-Sunny, with a high of 46 and low of 29 degrees.
-Sunny in the morning, overcast for the afternoon and evening, clear overnight.
+Sunny, with a high of 36 and low of 5 degrees.
+Sunny during the morning, clear in the afternoon and evening,